-4. Are these alternatives e.g. saisie conservatoire or freezing order?
+4. Are these alternatives e.g. saisse conservatoire or freezing order?

 When enforcing an arrest order the vessel is in principle taken in to the custody of a Bailiff but due to the nature of the arrested property, this is not possible in practice.

 Instead, the Bailiff takes possession of all the vessel's necessary documents e.g. nationality certificate in order to prevent the vessel from leaving port.
 The vessel can also be chained to the key or prevented from refuelling.
 The Bailiff can also give notice of arrest and request executive assistance from e.g. the Coast Guard, the pilots, the Customs or the port authority to ensure the vessel remains under arrest.
-Required means are evaluated and used casespecifically.

 Generally, it is possible to arrest seagoing ships only to secure the enforcement of maritime claims as defined in the Arrest Convention.
-However, if the applicant of the arrest is domiciled or has its principal place of business in Finland and the vessel is Finnish or if the claim is of public nature, the provisions set forth in the Convention do not apply.
-Under Chapter 7 of the Procedural Code, the granting of an arrest order is subject to:
+However, in certain cases the provisions set forth in the Convention do not apply.
+See question 1.

-(i) prima facie evidence of the applicant's claim which the defendant can be ordered to pay by a judgement or an arbitral award enforceable in Finland; and
+Under Chapter 7 of the Procedural Code, the granting of an arrest order is subject to: (i) prima facie evidence of the applicant's claim which the defendant can be ordered to pay by a judgement or an arbitral award enforceable in Finland; and

-(ii) the existence of a threat that the defendant will hide, destroy or dispose of his property or otherwise endangers the applicant's claim
+(ii) the existence of a threat that the defendant will hide, destroy or dispose of his property or otherwise endangers the applicant's claim.

 Finland has extended the scope of the application of the Arrest Convention to all vessels registered in the Finnish Register of Ships or in corresponding foreign ship register, regardless of the nationality or the trading areas of the vessel.
-There are no requirements in the Maritime Code that a vessel to be arrested should be registered in one of the states which has ratified the Arrest Convention.

-A fundamental principle under Finnish law is that to secure a claim, it is only possible to initiate execution measures against property which is owned by the defendant.
 When ratifying the Arrest Convention Finland limited the possibility to arrest vessels owned by someone who is not liable for the claim of the applicant.
 Only when a claim is secured by a maritime lien on a vessel such vessel can be arrested irrespective of who the debtor is.